Southeast

 Maryland

-Maryland’s greenhouse gas emissions have fallen by 31% from 2006-2021, primarily due to a significant decrease in electricity emissions.
-The transportation sector accounts for the majority of the state’s emissions and have risen by 18% during the same time period.
-The state’s greenhouse gas emissions reduction targets are some of the most ambitious targets in the nation set by the Climate Solutions Now Act of 2022.
+Maryland’s greenhouse gas emissions have fallen by 34% from 2006-2022, primarily due to a 60% decrease in electricity emissions.
+The transportation sector accounts for the majority of the state’s emissions, and has decreased by 18% during the same time period.
+The state’s greenhouse gas emissions reduction targets, set by the Climate Solutions Now Act of 2022, are some of the most ambitious targets in the nation.

 GHG Reduction Targets